$q$-Berezin Range of Operators in Hardy Space: Introduction

-We establish fundamental properties, and geometrical structure of $q$-Berezin range of several classes of operators.
+Despite the recent introduction of the $q$-Berezin range, its geometric structure and convexity properties have not yet been systematically studied.
+The primary objective of this paper is to initiate such an investigation for bounded linear operators on the Hardy space $H^2(\mathbb{D})$.

 The paper is organized as follows.
-Section~2 introduces the definitions of $q$-Berezin range and number with basic properties.
-Section~3 examines convexity of the $q$-Berezin range for certain finite-rank operators and further discusses convexity and geometric structure of the $q$-Berezin range for diagonal operators.
-Section~4 characterizes convexity of the $q$-Berezin range of multiplication and weighted shift operators.
-Section~5 explores convexity of the $q$-Berezin range for a class of composition operators on $H^2(\mathbb{D})$.
+In Section~\ref{sec2}, we present a complete characterization of normalized reproducing kernels satisfying $\langle \hat{k}_{w_1}, \hat{k}_{w_2} \rangle = q$ for $0<q\le 1$.
+This characterization is important to study the $q$-Berezin range in some cases.
+In Section~\ref{sec3}, we establish the convexity of the $q$-Berezin range for several classes of operators.
+In particular, we analyze Toeplitz operators using a $q$-Poisson kernel approach and describe the structure of their $q$-Berezin ranges for both harmonic and analytic symbols.
+We also examine the $q$-Berezin range of weighted shift operators and investigate the convexity of the $q$-Berezin range for certain classes of composition operators.
+Finally, Section~\ref{sec4} contains some concluding remarks.